jeltechnologies/sheetmusic/README.md

 This project is a web service that provides the address from coordinates.

 ## Why would I need this?
-With this service you can use geolocation information without limits and (cloud) costs, especially when running it as self-hosted, on your own server.
+With this service you can use geolocation information for free, without limits.
+You can run this service self-hosted, on your own server, or in the cloud.

 Address information is also possible to fetch from paid web services, or from web services that throttle the requests to 1 request per second.
 But these cloud service easily cost 30 € per month, while cloud storage is also not cheap.